Limitations of FSR to Azure

 - Data disks have maximum size of 32TB

-- Because the data is being restored directly into an Azure VM, many of the log messages will only be available within that VM.
+Because the data is being restored directly into an Azure VM, many of the log messages will only be available within that VM.
 In order to get to them, you can export the "Configuration Disk" (which normally ends with "VHD0") from the VM.
 On that disk will be the FSR agent used to perform the restore, as well as the log files from the restore.

-- Check the InstantData logs at C:\Users\(your username)\AppData\Roaming\Redstor Backup Pro\InstantData\Logs
+You can also check the InstantData logs at C:\Users\(your username)\AppData\Roaming\Redstor Backup Pro\InstantData\Logs